UMN-Kernel-Object/documentation/participants.rst

 A computer science major who doesn't have a lot of experience with Linux but is excited to learn more.
 My favorite type of music is EDM.
 Check out Porter Robinson.

+**Minrui Tian**

+I am a junior majored in Computer Science.
+I am interested in operating systems, distributed systems and cloud computing.
+I was exposed to Linux kernel when I taught myself a MIT operating system course 6.828, which has labs to develop a Unix xv6 operating system on Linux Ubuntu.
+I am currently working on a project from a distribued system course -- MIT 6.824 using Go.
+My favorite languages are C/C++ and Go.

 Advisors
 --------